Garden Grove, California

 Garden Grove is a city in northern Orange County, California, United States.
 The population was 171,949 at the 2020 census.
 State Route 22, also known as the Garden Grove Freeway, passes through the city in an east–west direction.
 The western portion of the city is known as West Garden Grove.

 History

 19th century

+Rancho Las Bolsas was a land grant under Mexican governance that primarily dealt in cattle ranching in the central Orange County floodplains.
+The land had originally belonged to the indigenous Tongva and Acjachemem people, but featured displacement under the Spanish colonization and Mexican land grants.

 Garden Grove was founded by Alonzo Cook in 1874.
 A school district and Methodist church were organized that year.
 It remained a small rural crossroads and farming community until the arrival of the Pacific Electric Railroad in 1905.
 The rail connection helped the town prosper with the influx of tourists, visitors and eventually settlers, and it was noted for its crops of oranges, walnuts, chili peppers and later strawberries.

 20th century

 In 1933, much of the town's central business district was destroyed by the Long Beach earthquake, and one person was killed at the high school.
 The post-World War II boom led to rapid development, and Garden Grove was incorporated as a city in 1956 with about 44,000 residents.

 In 1956, Orange County Plaza (now The Promenade) was opened at Chapman and Brookhurst, and upon its expansion in 1959, it had 60 stores, including a J. C. Penney, 2 variety stores and 2 supermarkets, and billed itself as both the largest and the first regional shopping center in Orange County.